pyg-team/pytorch_geometric/docs/source/modules/nn.rst

 If aggregations are given as a list, they will be automatically resolved to a :class:`~torch_geometric.nn.aggr.MultiAggregation`, *e.g.*, :obj:`aggr=['mean', 'std', 'median']`.

+Read more about the `Aggregation` package in this [blog](https://medium.com/@pytorch_geometric/a-principled-approach-to-aggregations-983c086b10b3).

 Finally, we added full support for customization of aggregations into the :class:`~torch_geometric.nn.conv.SAGEConv` layer --- simply override its :obj:`aggr` argument and **utilize the power of aggregation within your GNN**.

 .. autosummary::